KrtNinja/krt-text-highlighter/README.md

 # Text highlighter

-Example for implementation in your project, or use as a library (coming soon). \
+Example for implementation in your project, or use as a library. \
-Analogue of the search in the browser on the page, \
-but you can specify areas (custom root element) for highlighting the text.\
+Analogue of the search in the browser on the page, but you can specify areas (custom root element) for highlighting the text.\
 Also exclude paragraphs from highlighting inside the root.

 > Using [CSS highlight](https://developer.mozilla.org/en-US/docs/Web/CSS/::highlight)